Progress report for FNE19-945

 Pearling also shows promise as a way to reduce DON content in grains and help farmers be able to market higher DON grains.

 I have designed the pearling machine in CAD (Fusion 360).
-I will begin fabrication soon.
-As I build the machine, I will make blueprints for the individual parts from the 3-D rendering.
-I will take pictures throughout the build process.
+I have begun fabrication.
+The base is complete and I am working on the housing for the machine.
+As I build the machine, I am making blueprints for the individual parts from the 3-D rendering before I fabricate the parts.
+I have been taking pictures throughout the build process and have begun to assemble a construction manual.

 Education & Outreach Activities and Participation Summary